 The removal of pages from Google’s search engine result pages has already been witnessed in the wild, with affected search terms accompanied by a short (but difficult to miss) warning.

-Since then, a number of figures in the search industry have revealed that Google are notifying webmasters of link removal action on their sites.
-The following email was sent to Barry Schwartz of Searchengineland.com.
+Since then, a number of figures in the search industry have revealed that Google is notifying webmasters of link removal action on their sites.
+The following email was sent to Barry Schwartz of searchengineland.com.

 The current process certainly raises a few issues.
 Will webmasters be able to resubmit content cleansed of sensitive information back to the index?
 Will the knowledge that specific pages contain sensitive emails lead to webmasters publicising that information via other means?

 Baidu launches website security and site speed evaluation tool

 Chinese search engine giant Baidu has launched a new website security and speed evaluation tool, ce.baidu.com, allowing webmasters to gain insight into how the engine is likely to rate some critical aspects of site quality.
 Though international users are warned that the site is entirely in Chinese, a number of key features are decipherable despite the language barrier.